phcayres/ljasper/README.md

 ## Issues
-Open an [Issue](https://github.com/phcayres/ljasper/issues), or searsh for old on.
+Open an [Issue](https://github.com/phcayres/ljasper/issues), or search for old one.

 ## Licence
 MIT